Saint Patrick's Day Parade .com

 Grand Marshals, the Army, Navy Air Force, Marine Corps. and Coast Guard.
 Citizen of the Year, Bob Nolan; Community leader of the year David Paddock, and Business Leader of the year James D. Ryan, Jr.

-On parade 2000Midway to St. Patrick's Day, the Parade committee announces its 2006 theme, Game!
-Saluting Rochester's Irish-American Athletes.
-“The Parade, which will take place on Saturday, March 11, 2006, has always drawn a considerable number of professional sports teams -- baseball, soccer, lacrosse, football, hockey, etc… -- many of which who have been parade supporters since its inception 25 years ago,” says Dawn Short, Parade lineup coordinator.
+“The Parade, which will take place on Saturday, March 13, 2010, has always drawn a considerable number of professional sports teams -- baseball, soccer, lacrosse, football, hockey, etc… -- many of which who have been parade supporters since its inception 25 years ago,” says Dawn Short, Parade lineup coordinator.

 Sports are a rich part of Rochester's local Irish and Celtic history, beginning with the golden days of such groups as Rochester Harps Gaelic Football, a member of the Gaelic Athletic Association, Scottish soccer teams like the Thistles and Celtics, and Gaelic hurling teams that flourished in the 1840s.